seamusocionnaigh/eventmonitoringplus/README.md

 This dashboard leverages the [ApexUnexpectedException event log](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_eventlogfile_apexunexpectedexception.htm); reading the documentation is strongly encouraged.
 ![Apex_Exceptions](https://user-images.githubusercontent.com/20658634/147174402-a45c0868-872e-45d2-97bc-495a3359c994.png)

+### Lightning Page Performance
+Helps you to identify the pages that are performing poorly in Lightning, by GEO, App, Object.
+Uses TCRM compare tables to calculate lost productivity due to poor page load time (EPT).

 ## Notes, Observations, Comments:

 The Dashboards are in an app / folder called "Event Monitoring Plus" that uses the Event Monitoring licence type.
 Please do not click the 'Reconfigure' link at the top of the app page; it will overwrite and remove these dashboards.